roboflow/inference/docs/workflows/custom_python_code_blocks.md

 from inference.core.workflows.prototypes.block import BlockResult
 ```

-So example function may look the following (for clarity, we provide here
+So example function may look like the following (for clarity, we provide here
 Python code formatted nicely, but you must stringify the code to place it in definition):

 ```python